raghav-kamboj/PPS-HW/README.md

 ## Input Devices

 Input devices are hardware components used to provide data and control signals to a computer.
-Here is the list of input devices :
+Here is the list of input devices:

 1. **Touchscreen**
 2. **Trackpad/Touchpad**